Adaptive vs. Responsive design?

 You can visit www.bostonglobe.com or www.disney.com to see responsive sites in action.
 Reduce the browser window and see the content (pics and text) getting changed in response to window size changes.
 Alternatively, you can go to www.liquidapsive.com powered by a menu that enables you to choose between different variants of page display.

 Adaptive websites (ADV) can seem pretty like responsive sites at first sight but the core difference is hidden from the eyes of ordinary users.
 There is a number of things that are created for adaptive sites in advance like a kit of various templates (layout) for devices with different dimensions and certain functionality available in this or that version.

-For example, there are several typical resolution versions that are created for different devices during site creation phase.
+For example, there are several typical resolution versions that are created for different devices during the e-commerce website redesign.
 320 px width template is developed for smartphones, 760 px, 1024 px for tablets and 1600 px for desktop browsers.
 When a new user comes to an adaptive site server defines the device type that’s used for website view and shows the necessary content and template to the user.

-This approach enables to receive significantly deeper and full cooperation between a user and a site.
+This approach enables us to receive significantly deeper and full cooperation between a user and a site.

 Thus by defining that a visitor’s using an iPad to view your site, we can leverage touch-screen navigation capabilities (swipes) that are missing in the browser version and on the contrary turn on or replace undesirable blocks with flash banners or flash elements that cannot be reproduced on iOS devices.
 Moreover, we can make use of other typical capabilities of the devices used when viewing a site.

 Except for differences between an interface and the way the user interacts with a website adaptive sites are also characterized by a higher load speed as a server shows optimized content (pics and various files in necessary sizes) tailored specifically for your smartphone or tablet as soon as it has recognized the device type.
 Responsive version utilizes one and the same HTML template and a mobile user downloads the content that he would normally download from their PC.